Wellness is hot, there are wellness programs, newsletters and apps but what is wellness?

 The second treatment pathway is counseling.
 These days, counseling is basically skills development in a brief treatment mode.
 That is, limited sessions of focused psycho, social education.
 It is often about developing more effective stress management, relationship communication, decision-making, mate selection, emotional modulation skills and etc.

 The third treatment pathway is wellness.
 That is establishing a good wellness routine.
 Having a good wellness routine is a highly protective or positive factor.
 It is the epitome of health.

 Doing your passions,

-Having a good and supportive group of friends,
+Having and spending time with a good and supportive group of friends,

 Keeping your self curious and learning new things,

-Having a sense of meaning and purpose to your life,
+Having a sense of meaning and purpose in your life,

 Taking care of your spiritual needs…however you see fit.

 A person that has a good daily, weekly and monthly wellness routine is better able to weather an unfortunate event.
 However if something throws off our wellness routine, it can really disrupt our life and we may have a difficult time getting our routine back together.
 Things can be a positive or negative disruption.
 A positive disruption that might take a bit of time and adjustment might be a newly married, birth of a child, a new job, a new house, moving and etc. A negative disruption might be a death of a someone close to you, loss of a job, bankruptcy, divorce, rape or domestic violence, a major medical injury or condition, a car wreck or etc.